DerFlatulator/ko-Rx/README.md

 ko.bindingHandlers.rx = koRxFns.rxBinding;
 ```

-## Compatability
+## Compatibility

 Written in plain ECMAScript 5, safe to load in the browser without any transformation.

 ## Tests

-Fully unit tested with mocha, chai, sinon and jsdom.
+Fully unit tested with mocha, chai, sinon.
 Run with:

 ```
-$ npm run test-node     # to test in Node.JS
+$ npm run test-node     # to test in Node.JS/jsdom
 $ npm run test-phantom  # to test in PhantomJS
 ```